Libbum/CQPLabs/README.md

 ## TODO:

-* [ ] Caption on code is finn but on figures it's not.
+* [X] Caption on code is fine but on figures it's not.
+* [ ] Project pages should have a list of blog posts on them.